The Black Seal: Plot

 The first person Edmund meets after escaping from prison is a man seeking to sell five black homing pigeons and one black homing chicken.
 While the seller's initial asking price is six shillings, he generously invites Edmund to beat him up, gag him, tie him to a tree and steal the pigeons, an offer the Prince gratefully accepts.
 Edmund promptly sends the pigeons to fly to his fellow conspirators.
 However, Philip of Burgundy beats the gang to the royal castle, and, when they arrive, promptly persuades them to abandon Edmund and adopt him as their leader, after Edmund talks of Philip's bad attributes.
 Edmund's protestations that Philip is a twisted, ruthless killer who murdered his own family, only increases Philip's standing in their eyes.
 Philip then forces Edmund into a torture chair, in which he is horribly mutilated (his ears and hands are chopped off, his skull is cracked, a spike rams up into his anus, and he is castrated).
 Just then, Percy and Baldrick, disguised as serving wenches, serve the conspirators poisoned wine, killing them.
 Sean survives, but takes another drink saying ‘It's got a little bit of sting in its tail’, and dies.

 As a bandaged Edmund lies on his deathbed with the entire court mourning over him, his father wakes him up by loudly shouting ‘EDMUND!’
 Edmund, surprised that his father had, for the first time, got his name right, mutters ‘Father, you called me Edmund.’
 Richard answers ‘Sorry, Edgar’ (even though everyone else present was calling him Edmund) and proposes a toast for his son.
 Asked by Edmund to call him by his nom de guerre, Richard calls a further toast, to ‘The Black Dagger’.
-As Percy had unwittingly poisoned the entire batch of wine, the entire royal court dies after drinking the wine.
+As Percy had unwittingly poisoned the entire batch of wine, having accidentally poisoned the whole vat instead of Baldrick's original plan of only poisoning the Black Seals goblets, the entire royal court dies after drinking the wine.
 Edmund correctly deduces that the wine was what killed them, but foolishly decides to take a sip to check.
 Believing the wine is not the killer, as he has not immediately died, he declares himself King of England (thus fulfilling the prophecy of the witches from "The Foretelling"), only for the wine to kill him moments later.